mmmckay/geneparser/README.md

 The numbers specify percent identity, percent coverage and e-value cutoffs

 Additonal commands
--unw Specifies that the user has included only some of the files from the vsAll BLAST
+-unw Specifies that the user has included only some of the files from the vsAll BLAST -v Verbose command, only shows which gene xrefs don't have names associated at the moment